amankakar/ignit-cyfrin/asad-finding.md

 ## [M-1] Missing 1 AVAX in amountStaked for `registerWithPrevalidatedQiStake`

 ## Summary
-Lets assume `hostingFee` to be `1.4 AVAX`.
+According to the given code setup, `hostingFee = 1.4 AVAX` and `avaxStakeAmount = 200 AVAX`.
 When a user calls `stakeWithAVAX` function with `200 + 1.4 AVAX`, the contract converts `200 AVAX` to `QI` (recorded in amountStaked) and `1.4 AVAX` as a separate hosting fee (recorded in hostingFeePaid).
 However, in `registerNode` function, the contract then fetches `record.amountStaked` and passes it to `igniteContract.registerWithPrevalidatedQiStake`.
 That function in the Ignite contract expects `200 AVAX + 1 AVAX` worth of QI (i.e., 201 AVAX worth of QI), but the zeeve staking contract only provides `200 AVAX` worth of `QI`.
-This discrepancy can cause the function to fail its requirement checks.

 ## Vulnerability Details
-In `stakeWithAVAX` function, the user might send, for example, `200 + 1.4 AVAX`.
+In `stakeWithAVAX` function, the user send `200 + 1.4 AVAX`.
 The contract logic calculates and stores only the `QI` representing `200 AVAX` in `record.amountStaked`:

 ```solidity
 /ignit-cyfrin/zeeve/src/staking.sol:471